Some of our information has moved to NT.GOV.AU

 The responsibility for developing and maintaining this policy rests with the director of Training Services.

-The executive director of Training NT is responsible for approving the level of financial assistance provided and this policy.
+The executive director of Workforce NT is responsible for approving the level of financial assistance provided and this policy.

 This policy will be reviewed annually.